mgm52/IRN-FrEIA/experiments.md

 ### Enhancements
+- Multiscale architecture
+  - The architecture described in the paper downsamples images but retains latents through the entire forward pass.
+A drawback of this is that after each downsample, the intermediate features have same dimensionality as the original HR image (it has just been reshaped into more channels).
+  - Most papers (including RealNVP, Glow, SRFlow) show that reducing dimensions after downsampling imrpoves generative sample quality quite a bit.
+The advantage is that you can do more focussed processing with possibly smaller subnets as you go deeper.
+The channels that are split off are  all added to the latent directly.
+  - I don't know why IRN didn't do this.
+For image rescaling, using a multiscale architecture is a no-brainer.
+Here's how you would do this in Freia: [code](https://github.com/VLL-HD/conditional_INNs/blob/master/colorization_minimal_example/model.py) and [paper](https://arxiv.org/pdf/1907.02392.pdf) (see fig. 8)
 - Idea: use a more visually meaningful loss function ("IQA" - image quality assessment) for reconstruction & downscaling, instead of just MSE.
   - For example, use DISTS (https://arxiv.org/pdf/2004.07728.pdf implemented https://github.com/dingkeyan93/IQA-optimization) in combination with MSE (as is done here, equation 2 page 2 https://openaccess.thecvf.com/content/CVPR2021W/CLIC/papers/Wang_Subjective_Quality_Optimized_Efficient_Image_Compression_CVPRW_2021_paper.pdf)
   - *[Param] There's been a lot of work on using a "visually meaningful loss".
 Most people use LPIPS or some other loss based on VGG-net.
 Within our group, we recently had a related project documented in a [blog](https://towardsdatascience.com/perceptual-losses-for-image-restoration-dd3c9de4113).
 Although I wasn't involved, I can setup a quick chat with one of the authors to see what they think.*